Skip to main content

 If deletion or export is requested, the guidance should point to support or the approved account flow rather than promising instant self-serve deletion.

-The first launch slice should remain honest about what is manual today and what can be improved later.
+We stay honest about what is manual today and what will improve over time.

 How document review works